batiatto/ps3soundlib/README.md

 It uses PSL1GHT and install the libraries in PSL1GHT/lib, C Header files in PSL1GHT/include and SPU module in PSL1GHT/modules to work

+- Voices can be in 8 and 16 bits (signed) format, Mono or Stereo.

+- Voices can adjust a delay time, left and right volume, and can be one shot, infinite or updated with one callbak (to work in double buffer)

 Credits
 -------